zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-v2.md

 GROUP BY Module.Person/Module.Person_City/Module.City/Name
 ```

-Instead, you can use the long path in `JOIN` pattern the following way:
+Instead, you can use the long path in the `JOIN` pattern as follows:

 ```sql
 SELECT COUNT(*)